valterUo/starter-hugo-academic-template/content/home/achievements.md

 headless: true

 # Order that this section appears on the page.
-weight: 50
+weight: 110

-title: 'Selected conference presentations'
+title: 'Achievements'
-subtitle: 'Check also the videos which are linked to the recent publications.'
+subtitle: "This section shows some recent academic-related achievements."

 content:
   # Page type to display.
 E.g. post, event, publication...
-  page_type: event
+  page_type: achievements
   # Choose how many pages you would like to display (0 = all pages)
   count: 5
   # Filter on criteria